BBVA/archer/archer-common-lib/README.md

 ## Overview

-This is the common library to interact with the event bus.
-Provide producer and consumers of events, the infraestructure conectivity/usage and the utilities to serialize/deserialize the data.
+This is the common library to interact directly with the event bus.

+Provide classes for produce and consume of events, too  simplify the infrastructure connectivity/usage and the utilities to serialize/deserialize the data from/to the bus.

 ## Requirements